-Following the terrorist explosion young Theo (Oakes Fegley) walks among the dust, rubble and bodies.
-Finding and helping a dying man whose daughter he had been drawn to in the gallery before calm descended into horror.
-The dying man entrusting a ring to his care, asking him to return it to an address in the city.
-It is then that Theo notices the painting of The Goldfinch laying in the dust, impulsively taking the painting, and placing it in his backpack as he stumbles from the building into the light.
+Following the terrorist bombing of an art gallery, young Theo (Oakes Fegley) walks alone among the dust, rubble and bodies (one of whom is his mother) before helping a dying man whose daughter is still alive in the rubble.
+This dying man entrusts to Theo’s care a ring before asking him to return it to an address in the city.
+Theo agrees before noticing the painting of The Goldfinch, which he and his mother had been viewing minutes before the disaster, lying in the dust, impulsively placing it in his rucksack.

 Director: John Crowley